smp46/FileFerry/README.md

 need to store the file on a third-party server.
 Users share files using a simple passphrase – the sender creates a unique phrase the receiver enters to connect.

-The application utilizes js-libp2p for networking and WebRTC for transfers.
-Senders register their network address with a temporary passphrase through a lookup API.
+The app utilizes js-libp2p for networking and WebRTC for transfers.
+Senders register their p2p network address with a temporary passphrase through a lookup API.
 Receivers use this passphrase to find and connect to senders, using a relay server to establish the connection.
 Once that initial connection is made, both parties establish a direct WebRTC connection.

-If one or both devices are behind NAT, the application will use a relay to pipe the two connections together.
-However no storage is taking place, and this uses little more than the bandwith required for the transfer on the server side.
-All data transferred remains encrypted using the Noise protocol.
-This uses an x25519 key pair for authentication and ChaCha20Poly1305 for encryption, ensuring privacy throughout the file transfer.
+When a direct connection is prevented by Network Address Translation (NAT) on one or both ends, the app completes the transfer by using a relay server.
+This server acts as a glue for the two connections, allowing two peers to communicate, and uses only the bandwidth needed for the transfer.
+The entire transfer is protected by end-to-end encryption using the Noise framework, with x25519 key pairs for authentication and the ChaCha20Poly1305 cipher for data encryption, ensuring your data stays private and secure.

-FileFerry aims to work across different networks and device types, requiring only a modern web browser.
-The passphrase system simplifies sharing, while the tech keeps transfers private and fast.
-Your files remain on your device, transferring directly to the intended recipient.

 ### Built With